 Youth workers are your one-stop-shop for figuring out your life.
 They’re specially trained in the practical life issues young people face, such as school and education, sexual health, finding accommodation, drug use problems, being a young parent – you name it.
 Think of them as a life coach: they’re there to help you manage everyday life situations and to stay on track.

-Social workers provide information, advice and help in dealing with specific practical issues, such as linking you up with financial services, dealing with child-related services, finding housing, attending important appointments, and so on.
+Social workers are focused on assisting with and improving your wellbeing and identifying and addressing any external issues that may impact on your wellbeing.
+This can be around specific practical issues, such as linking you up with financial services, dealing with child-related services, finding housing, or attending important appointments, and can also be around your mental health.
 They usually work in or through community centres, hospitals, Centrelink, housing services and the court system.

 How do you find a mental health professional?